How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 For best possible performance a 6.3" x 4.1" x 2.1" aluminum enclosure (link) can be used for the power supplies instead of the above ABS enclosure but this adds about $20 to the cost and is more difficult to fabricate.

-Alternatively a larger enclosure with no mounting plate could be used with the HTs mounted on the sides, or a longer box could be used with the HTs on the front, ideally 10" x 4.5" x 1.75", but this is not a common size and I was not able to find anything reasonably priced.
+Alternatively a larger enclosure with no mounting plate could be used with the HTs mounted on the sides, or a longer box could be used with the HTs on the front, ideally 10" x 4.5" x 1.75", but this is not a common size.
 Off-the-shelf boxes/enclosures in longer lengths tend to also have larger widths/depths.
-For example 10 x 5 x 3 are easier to find, but take up almost twice the volume.
+For example 10 x 5 x 3 are easier to find but take up almost twice the volume.
 Or you could make your own enclosure out of aluminum, copper, stainless steel, or a surplus equipment case.

-The above can be purchased directly from numerous sources or I can provide any of the above parts in a Kit.
-If you just need a few things it may be more cost-effective to get them directly from Amazon/Ebay/Mouser/DigiKey/etc., but if you need a number of the above items it may be more cost-effective to go with a kit.
-Contact me with any questions on that.
-Amazon and ebay have pretty much everything needed at good prices and traditional electronics suppliers like Mouser and DigiKey are really only needed for more specialized components or where quality is important, for example I get filter capacitors and semiconductors from Mouser or similar US distributors to be sure I'm getting genuine high-quality parts meeting all stated specs.
+Amazon and ebay have pretty much everything needed at good prices.
+Traditional electronics suppliers like Mouser and DigiKey are really only needed for more specialized components or where quality is important, for example I get filter capacitors and semiconductors from Mouser or similar US distributors to be sure I'm getting high-quality parts meeting all stated specs.

 Enclosure Options

 Die-cast or extruded aluminum enclosures are essentially indestructible and have a nice "industrial" look.
 ABS, polycarbonate, or other plastic enclosures are also very durable, cost less and are a little easier to cut and drill.
 RFI can be more likely to occur with non-metallic enclosures thus I would generally recommend going with aluminum, particularly for the URI.
 Steel can work also but is harder to cut and drill.
-Black enclosures match the RT85s and 3040 very well, giving a professional look.
-Aluminum or steel boxes are available anodized, painted or powder-coated for a small additional cost.
+Black enclosures match the RT85s and give a more professional look.
+Aluminum boxes are available anodized, painted or powder-coated for a small additional cost.

 Optimizing/fixing RFI/noise issues can vary significantly from node-to-node, sometimes requiring significant debugging.
 I do recommend using a metal mounting plate as this provides a nice solid ground plane that will help shield nearby cables and components.